AmishaMe24/AutoFill-AI/README.md

 ## Overview

-Legal Document Filler is an intelligent web application that streamlines the process of filling legal documents by automatically detecting placeholders and providing an AI-powered chat interface to collect required information.
+AutoFill AI is an intelligent web application that streamlines the process of filling legal documents by automatically detecting placeholders and providing an AI-powered chat interface to collect required information.
 The application combines document processing, natural language processing, and real-time preview capabilities to create a seamless document completion experience.

 ## 🚀 Features